-Impact Alternative 1 Alternative 2 Alternative 3 Alternative 5 CCNM Design Option Refined CCNM Design Option Impact AVQ #3: Permanent Impacts Related to Construction of a Large High- Speed Rail Structure 9 key viewpoints with adverse effects on visual quality 10 key viewpoints with adverse effects on visual quality 9 key viewpoints with adverse effects on visual quality 9 key viewpoints with adverse effects on visual quality -1 key viewpoints with adverse effects on visual quality -4 key viewpoints with adverse effects on visual quality Operations • • Impact AVQ #4: Permanent Impacts from Operation of High-Speed Rail Trains Operation of HSR trains would not introduce substantial changes to the visual character of the natural or cultural environments.
-There would be no differentiatine ffects among the B-P Build Alternatives, CCNM Design Option, or Refined CCN Design Option. fferentiating Station Sites Impact AVQ #5: Permanent Impacts from Construction of High-Speed Rail Stations in Bakersfield and Palmdale The Bakersfield F Street Station and Palmdale Station at KVP 28 would enhance the visual character of the natural and cultural environments and would be expect to have beneficial indirect effects on visual quality extending to new development the area. be expected Maintenance Facilities Impact AVQ #6: Permanent Impacts from Construction of Maintenance FacilitiesThe introduction of industrial structures associated with the maintenance facilitie would not have an adverse effect on visual quality.
-There would be no differentia effects among the LMF/MOWF facility sites in the Antelope Valley or the two MC facility options near the community of Edison. differentiating Electric Power Utility Improv ements Impact AVQ #7: Permanent Impacts from Construction of Electric Power Utility Improvements vements at the effect on visual
+Impact Alternative 1 Alternative 2 Alternative 3 Alternative 5 CCNM Design Option 1 Refined CCNM Design Option 2 Construction Impact AVQ #1: Temporary Impacts Associated with Construction Staging, Equipment, Lighting, and Spoils Construction staging, equipment, lighting, and spoils would not impact visual quality because mitigation would reduce the impact.
+There would be no differentiating effects after mitigation among the B-P Build Alternatives, CCNM Design Option, or Refined CCNM Design Option.
+Impact AVQ #2: Permanent Impacts Related to Designated Scenic Highway Corridors, New Sources of Substantial Light or Glare, and Indirect Aesthetic Changes designated sta or glare, or cre differentiating Construction of the Bakersfield to Palmdale Project Section would not impact designated state scenic highways, create permanent new sources of substantial light or glare, or create permanent indirect aesthetic impacts.
+There would be no differentiating effects after mitigation among the B-P Build Alternatives, CCNM Design Option, or Refined CCNM Design Option.
+Impact AVQ #3: Permanent Impacts Related to Construction of a Large High- Speed Rail Structure 9 key viewpoints with significant and unavoidable decreased visual quality 10 key viewpoints with significant and unavoidable decreased visual quality 9 key viewpoints with significant and unavoidable decreased visual quality 9 key viewpoints with significant and unavoidable decreased visual quality -1 key viewpoints with significant and unavoidable decreased visual quality -4 key viewpoints with significant and unavoidable decreased visual quality Operations • • Impact AVQ #4: Permanent Impacts from Operation of High-Speed Rail Trains n of character of the natural or cultural environments.
+There would be no differentiating Station Sites Impact AVQ #5: Permanent Impacts from Construction of High-Speed Rail Stations in Bakersfield and Palmdale The Bakersfield F Street Station and Palmdale Station at KVP 28 would enhance the visual character of the natural and cultural environments and would be expected to have beneficial indirect effects on visual quality extending to new development in the area.
+Maintenance Facilities Maintenance Facilities Impact AVQ #6: Permanent Impacts from Construction of Maintenance FacilitiesThe introduction of industrial structures associated with the maintenance facilities would not have an adverse effect on visual quality.
+There would be no differentiating effects among the two LMF/MOWF facility sites in the Antelope Valley or the two MOIS facility options near the community of Edison. lifferentiating

+Impact Alternative 1 Alternative 2 Alternative 3 Alternative 5 CCNM Design Option 1 Refined CCNM Design Option 2 Electric Power Utility Improv ements Impact AVQ #7: Permanent Impacts from Construction of Electric Power Utility er utility impro e an adverse e ne three traction al quality.